nickbradley/typescript-promise-example/README.md

 # Promises

 For this tutorial, I grabbed [this](https://www.polygon.com/2017/9/12/16288926/metroid-samus-returns-review) Metroid Samus Return review and I'l refer to it as a book and one of a couple of sentences make a chapter.
+To look in the correct chapter order, check the txt files in `./book/chapters`.

 ## Crazy output